vcruvinelr/goat-website/_posts/2020-09-14-planning-workshop.md

 The following illustration shows, based on an exemplary planning question about the densification of a village close to Freising, how the planning questions were processed during the workshops and how GOAT can be used to answer common questions in urban and transport planning:

-{% include image.html src="blog/planning_workshops/Blogpost_Planungsworkshop_Graphik.png" alt="Processing of an exemlery planning queszion" %}
+{% include image.html src="blog/planning_workshops/Blogpost_planning_workshop_graphic.png" alt="Processing of an exemplary planning question" %}

 While processing the planning questions and during the feedback round, the participants suggested many good ideas for improvements, for example:
 - Integration of further data (aircraft noise map, trees)